mossmanpete/ParadigmCore/docs/ethereum-peg.md

 # OrderStream/Ethereum Peg Zone and Finality Gadget

-_NOTE: this project is currently a WIP, so details of the implementation are likely to change._
+_NOTE: this project is currently a WIP, so details of the implementation are likely to change.
+I'll strive to keep this doc up to date with changes.
+Last updated: 24 October 2018._

-A one-way "peg zone" implementation is necessary to 1) establish "true" finality for Ethereum events that otherwise only have weak (probabalistic) finality gauruntees, and 2) accept data (via events) from Ethereum into the OrderStream's state.
-This implementation is laid out below.
+A one-way "peg zone" implementation is necessary for the OrderStream network to:
+1) Establish "true" finality for Ethereum events that otherwise only have weak (probabilistic) finality guarantee.
+2) Reach consensus about the state (balances) of the MakerStaking contract.
+3) Accept data (via events) from Ethereum into the OrderStream's state, which is then used to validate external transactions.

+The solution this document outlines implements a shared security model, where OrderStream validators are also full Ethereum nodes that act as witnesses to events from a specific contract address.

 ## Background/Terminology
-- The finality threshold is an arbitrary number of blocks agreed upon by validators to establish finality for events and blocks on Ethereum.
-This threshold is referenced as `x`.
+- The finality threshold is an arbitrary number of Ethereum blocks that must be waited before events within that block can modify the OrderStream's state.
+- This block maturity (`x`) is agreed upon by validators to establish pseudo-finality for events and blocks on Ethereum.
 - Staking periods are of fixed length, and based on Ethereum block height.
-- If you make a stake in staking period `i`, you will have network access from staking period `i+1` until you remove your stake.
+- If a stake is made in staking period `i`, the staker will have write access to the network from staking period `i+1` until you remove your stake.
+- A bandwidth model is implemented to construct a rate-limit mapping that proportionally allocates network throughput to stakers based on stake size.
-- `StakeRebalancer` a primitive class of `ParadigmCore` that is instantiated upon node initialization.
-It is responsible for listening to Ethereum events via local RPC, and submitting state-modifying transactions to the ABCI application at appropriate times.
+- The `StakeRebalancer` is a class in `ParadigmCore` that is instantiated as a subprocess upon node initialization.
+It is responsible for listening to Ethereum events via local RPC, and submitting special state-modifying and voting transactions to the ABCI application and other validators at appropriate times (outlined below).
 - The state of the network is represented by the following data structure (genesis state shown):
     ```js
     // state.ts - genesis state